aapetsi/url_shortner/README.md

 #### RUNNING THE APP WITH DOCKER

-To spin up a development docker container run:<br>
+To spin up a development docker container, from the root of the application run:<br>
 `docker-compose up --build`

 #### NOTE: YOU NEED TO HAVE DOCKER INSTALLED ON YOUR SYSTEM

 ##### TO RUN THE FULLSTACK APP LOCALLY

-Make sure you are in the root directory of the project and run the following commands:
+Make sure you are in the server directory of the project and run the following commands:

+Change to server directory by running:<br>
+`cd server/`

 To run the app locally on your machine do the following: